 Depending on these and some other factors your doctor will advise you on the correct blood pressure medication for you.

-Nearly all blood pressure drugs have side effects, but it does not mean that everyone will experience them.
+Nearly every drug have side effects, but it does not mean that everyone will experience them.
 In most cases, once you start taking your medication it is likely that you will be taking it for life.

-Read the leaflet that comes with your medication and carefully read all the side effects mentioned.
+• Read the leaflet that comes with your medication.
+Be aware of all the side effects mentioned.

-Most side effects are temporary and often disappear with time.
+• Some side effects may be temporary and disappear with time.

-If these side effects persist, talk with your doctor.
+• If side effects persist, talk with your doctor.
 He or she will replace your medication or recommend lowering the dosage.